 TopResume offers a wide range of services to fit your job search needs.
 If you’re looking to pass through recruiting software, impress hiring managers, or land more job offers, TopResume may be the solution for you.

 To quickly find these examples and resumes on Google Docs, launch the Google Docs app (create an account if you haven’t already).
-Then, from the home page, click on “Template Gallery” and scroll down until you find the
+Then, click on “Template Gallery” from the home page and scroll down until you find the resume templates.
+Pick a template and start editing.

 You can easily add or replace any section you wish.
 So, if you’re unhappy about the skills section being so high up, just replace it with a professional summary or a career objective.